yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dotnet-your-first-data-grid-application.markdown

 ### Interacting with the grid

-Now that we have a `ISpaceProxy` instance connected to our grid and a POCO which can be stored, we can store entries in the grid using the `Write()` method and read them using various `Read()` methods:
+Now that we have a `ISpaceProxy` instance connected to our grid and a PONO which can be stored, we can store entries in the grid using the `Write()` method and read them using various `Read()` methods:

 {% highlight csharp %}
 Console.WriteLine("Write (store) a couple of entries in the data grid:");